NCSIST Albatross

-The Albatross(銳鳶 (Ruì yuān),“Sharp Kite”), also known as the Chung Xiang II, is a medium unmanned aerial vehicle made by National Chung-Shan Institute of Science and Technology.
+The Albatross (銳鳶), also known as the Chung Xiang II (中翔二號無人機), is a medium unmanned aerial vehicle made by National Chung-Shan Institute of Science and Technology.
 It is in service with the Republic of China Navy.

 Design

 The Chung Shyang II UAV can perform surveillance, reconnaissance, target acquisition, artillery spotting and battle damage assessment sorties for the military and perform other duties such as border patrol, and aerial reconnaissance for various government agencies.
 It can also be used as air communication relay and carry out disaster assessment during times of disasters.

 The Albatross has a wingspan of 8 meters and a range of more than 180km.
 Endurance is approximately 12 hours.
 It carries an electro-optical payload and can operate in both day and night.
 In addition to its military capabilities the Albatross can also be used for civilian applications such as agriculture, fisheries, animal husbandry, disaster monitoring, environmental protection, traffic control, target searching, position recognition, coastal patrol, communications relay, and hazardous terrain survey.
 Officials have refused to comment on whether the type can be armed.